administer03/administer03/README.md

 Machine Learning Engineer & Data Scientist
 ----------------------------------------

 I'm a Computer Science graduate from Chiang Mai University, currently pursuing a Master's degree in the same field.
 My passion lies in AI and Machine Learning, particularly in Reinforcement Learning, Machine Learning for Investment/Crypto Trading Bots, Sentiment Analysis, Natural language processing and Image Processing.
 I am also a Research Assistant at the National Astronomical Research Institute of Thailand (NARIT), where I classify images of astronomical objects and develop object detection algorithms for detecting globular clusters.
-I have experience developing Android applications, such as the UNO game.
-In terms of competitions, I have participated in various Data Science/AI-related events, including:
+I have participated in various Data Science/AI-related events, including:
 * Prop-Insure-Tech Hackathon (2021) - Final Round
 * AI.Dep for Thai Industry (2022) - 1st Place 🏆
 * Thailand AI Ethics Guideline (2022) - 1st Place as a Developer 🏆